Contractor Education

 Why personal auto policies do not cover work tools

 Most personal policies exclude or severely limit coverage for tools used to earn income.
-Even when coverage exists, limits are often far below the actual cost of replacement.
+Even when coverage exists, limits are often far below replacement cost.

 No Paycheck